 Applications open in July and close October 1st each year, for studies taken in the following calendar year.
 To apply for a Pinnacle Foundation scholarship you need to comply with the selection criteria, and then complete our online application form.
 Please create an account when clicking on the application form which will enable you to save your application and return at another time.

-The Pinnacle Foundation provides Scholarships for 17-26 year old LGBT+ students who are planning to study full-time education at a public or private secondary school (final year) or public institution of higher education in Australia, for the purpose of gaining an educational or vocational qualification in any profession, trade or the arts.
+The Pinnacle Foundation provides Scholarships for 17-26 year old LGBTIQ+ students who are planning to study full-time education at a public or private secondary school (final year) or public institution of higher education in Australia, for the purpose of gaining an educational or vocational qualification in any profession, trade or the arts.

 Pinnacle Foundation Scholarship